Being a Lawyer vs Being an Electrician: Net Worth Simulations

 So, You’d Like to Be a Lawyer?

 Next, they will have to pass the LSAT in order to get accepted into law school.
 Law school will cost about $78,792 for an in-state public education.
+There is also the lesser known option of reading the law, which bypasses law school (and associated expenses) entirely.

 After they graduate they can choose to complete a clerkship at a law firm to gain experience or take the bar exam.
 According to the US Bureau of Labor statistics, the average lawyer makes $141,890 / year.
 Attorney's in the top 75% make $178k / year and those in the top 90% make in excess of $208k / year.